launchdarkly/api-client-javascript/docs/FeatureFlagsApi.md

 var featureFlagBody = new LaunchDarklyApi.FeatureFlagBody(); // FeatureFlagBody | Create a new feature flag.

+var opts = {
+  'clone': "clone_example" // String | The key of the feature flag to be cloned.
+The key identifies the flag in your code.
+For example, setting clone=flagKey will copy the full targeting configuration for all environments (including on/off state) from the original flag to the new flag.
+};

 var callback = function(error, data, response) {
   if (error) {